 Abandoning your networking connections

-Understandably, it’s not always easy to keep up with people when you’ve got a full-time job, but something as simple as a sales of viagra monthly email can make a world of difference.
+Understandably, it’s not always easy to keep up with people when you’ve got a full-time job, but something as simple as a monthly email can make a world of difference.

 Holding out for a specific job

 Going from college to the working world is a big adjustment, as is realizing that your $40,000 degree doesn’t necessarily guarantee you to your dream job.
-Rather than “holding out for a management position” a la Cousin Eddy in “National Lampoon’s Christmas Vacation,” be prepared to start at the bottom and research cost of viagra work your way up.
+Rather than “holding out for a management position” a la Cousin Eddy in “National Lampoon’s Christmas Vacation,” be prepared to start at the bottom and work your way up.